TEACHER: Hey, Student. Our discussion starts with the outline of two major theories: know-how and can-do.

 STUDENT: Would we talk as an example of this strategy?

 · A company has to be constantly conscious of the present and forthcoming technology in its area, be it from outside sources or from inside the business.
 The techniques to achieve this are numerous, from scanning trade magazines to attending trade shows to effectively handling the in-house pool of know-how.

-· Measure the potential of those technologies to influence the business favourably or negatively.
+- · Measure the potential of those technologies to influence the business favorably or negatively.

 TEACHER: Gladly.
 We have to attempt to define and differentiate between those three activities, which would be the engines of technological change.
 Of course, the significance overlaps a whole lot, but there are fundamental differences.
 A company has to be clearly conscious of the differences.

 - To formulate something in the modern environment is tough and quite costly.
 An intensive and expensive R&D activity has to be current.

 - Many creations happen” before their time” and can’t be implemented profitably in present market conditions.
 Normally creations carry patent defense, however for a limited period only; a very long delay in the technical program can make this security useless.